 Confession – Prepare your heart.
 Job 11:13-15, Psalm 139:23-24

-Adoration – Come into His presence with adoration and praise (Psalm 57:7-11, Psalm 116:1-2).
+Adoration – Come into His presence with worship and praise (Psalm 57:7-11, Psalm 116:1-2).
 Prayer is meant to be much more than a mere list of what we want from God!

 Fervency – “…the effectual fervent prayer of a righteous man availeth much.”
 (James 5:16).
-Effectual prayer is the result of a heartfelt need; there must be a real desire.
+Effectual prayer is the result of a heartfelt need; there must be a genuine desire.
 Character example: Epaphras (Colossians 4:12-13).
-If mere obligation is the motive for our prayer life we will grow weary and quit…the flesh is too strong!
+If mere obligation is the motive for our prayer life, we will grow weary and quit; the flesh is too strong!

 Is there anything that can hinder my prayers from being heard?